-Marine Le Pen: Taking France's National Front out of the shadows - BBC News
+Marine Le Pen: Taking France's National Front out of the shadows

 "Far right with a human face" was how French philosopher Bernard-Henri Lévy described Marine Le Pen in 2010.

-The description came in an essay on elections that saw her National Front party attract a record 6.8 million voters.
+The description came in an essay on elections that saw her National Front (FN) party attract a record 6.8 million voters.
 And she was the author of "this metamorphosis" that had "transformed the FN into a possible party of government".

 Lévy's prediction was prescient.
-In the 2017 presidential election Marine Le Pen reached the run-off with a new record of just under 7.7 million votes.
-She was also set to race past the 17.8% of the vote her father, Jean-Marie, took in 2002, when the far right last reached the second round.
+In the 2017 presidential election Marine Le Pen reached the second round with a new record of just under 7.7 million votes.

+She subsequently lost to Emmanuel Macron by a large margin, but still won a projected 34.5% of the vote, far surpassing the 17.8% her father, Jean-Marie, took in 2002, when the far right last reached the run-off.

-Her strategy of "detoxification" of the party image since she wrested the leadership from her father, a convicted racist, in 2011 seems to have been effective.
+Her strategy of "detoxification" of the FN's image since she wrestled the leadership from her father, a convicted racist, in 2011 seems to have been effective, even if not yet effective enough to propel her to the presidency.

-Polls suggest the FN now has a realistic chance to seize power in France.
+Since losing, she has already called for a "deep transformation" of the party - raising the prospect of a re-launched political force under a different name.

 'Psychological rupture'

-Born the youngest of Jean-Marie Le Pen's three daughters in 1968, she was eight years old when the family flat in Paris was blown up in a bomb attack, though nobody was hurt.
+Born the youngest of Jean-Marie Le Pen's three daughters in 1968, Marine Le Pen was eight years old when the family flat in Paris was blown up in a bomb attack, though nobody was hurt.

 It was 1972, four years after her father had founded the National Front.